nwdigitalradio/n7nix/docs/DRAWS_CONFIG.md

 unzip current_beta.zip
 ```
 ##### Provision an SD card
-* At least an 8GB microSD card is recommend
+* At least an 8GB microSD card is recommended

 * If you need options for writing the image to the SD card ie. you are
 not running Linux go to the [Raspberry Pi documentation